awsdocs/amazon-connect-admin-guide/doc_source/check-hours-of-operation.md

 # Contact block: Check hours of operation<a name="check-hours-of-operation"></a>

+## Description<a name="check-hours-of-operation-description"></a>
++ Checks whether the contact is occurring within or outside of the hours of operation defined for the queue\.
++ Branches based on specified hours of operation\.

 ## Contact flow types<a name="check-hours-of-operation-types"></a>

 You can use this block in the following [contact flow types](create-contact-flow.md#contact-flow-types):